top of page

 Kenny Angnatuk

-Brenden Laroche
+Brendan Laroche

 Jack Allakariallak

-Polar Bear Adaptations
+Adaptations

-Tracking Bears Outside Iqaluit
+Tracking Polar Bears Outside Iqaluit!

 Polar bears are elusive, even in open tundra landscapes.
 This video follows Solomon Awa and Jack Allakariallak from Iqaluit as they go out looking and tracking polar bears.
 They finds lots of tracks, and share their knowledge of what can be learned from these tracks and the environment around them.